 Alexander Spratt came from a local farming family, but left the family farm to move into Manotick.
 He was well known and liked in the community having established a successful business distributing flour and grain to local farmers, as well as bakeries in the City of Ottawa.

 Spratt began leasing the Manotick mills from the Dickinson Family in 1923.
 The bung, plug, and spile mill would remain in operation until 1926.
 The building was then sold and removed from its foundations.
-Spratt purchased the flour mill in 1928 and bought the Dickinson’s Manotick home in 1931 from Elizabeth, the last surviving child of Moss Kent Dickinson.
-The purchase of the home included the carriage sheds which at the time contained 20 teams of horses and the village fire truck .
+Spratt purchased the flour mill in 1928 and in 1931, agreed to purchase the Dickinson’s Manotick home from Elizabeth, the last surviving child of Moss Kent Dickinson.
+The purchase of the home included the carriage sheds.
+Unverified documents state that at the time the carriage shed contained several teams of horses and the village fire truck .

 While owning the flour mill Spratt diversified its operations.
 They continued to grind flour with Spratt also dealing animal feed, seed corn, coal, cement, and salt.